 Following Tragic Kingdom‘s release and success, No Doubt embarked on a an extensive tour which lasted about two and a half years.
 A 1997 performance from this tour was recorded in the group’s home city of Anaheim and released as a Live in the Tragic Kingdom DVD.
 The band would not follow-up with another studio album until Return of Saturn was released in 2000, a half decade after Tragic Kingdom.

-Part of Classic Rock Review’s celebration of the 20th anniversary of 1995 albums.
+Part of Classic Rock Review’s celebration of 1995 albums.